biranjan/hugo_site/content/post/2017-10-29-making-twitter-bot-with-r.md

 ```
 *Rtweet* is a wonderful package to do data mining task using data from twitter API, it also has ability to use
-twitter live streaming API which allows to get the real-time tweets.
+twitter live streaming API which allows access to real-time tweets.
 And I am using *httr* in addition to rtweet as I couldn't find some certain post request so I am going to post tweet using *httr* post function.

 Let's authenticate the app so that we can pull tweets from twitter.
 Once you run the code below it should redirect you to browser so that you can authenticate the app to use your twitter account.